 If panoramic views are your thing, head to some of the higher points, choose between:

-With Dark Sky status, the Isles of Scilly are one of the best places in the UK to stargaze and there’s a fantastic meteor shower expected in early October.
+With Dark Sky status, the Isles of Scilly is one of the best places in the UK to stargaze and there’s a fantastic meteor shower expected in early October.